jcrod/l2pGUI/README.txt

 l2pGUI is essentially a Matplotlib polar plot animation embedded in Tkinter with some extra controls (e.g. zoom level).
-The animation performs sufficiently well and is low on resources at the refresh rates that make practical sense for this application, i.e. 1-2 FPS.
-It is possible to increase the frame rate when working offline, achieving tens of frames per second at the expense of high CPU load.
+The animation performs sufficiently well and is low on resources at the refresh rates that make practical sense for this application (i.e. 1-2 FPS).
+It is possible to increase the frame rate when working offline to obtain nice animations, achieving tens of frames per second at the expense of high CPU load.

 When called with no arguments, l2pGUI will attempt to connect to a running instance of l2pserver.
+The IP address and port of the server are specified in the configuration file l2pGUI.cfg, whose location depends on the platform.
+The coordinates of the observing station are needed to display the position of the Sun correctly, and can be entered in the same configuration file.

 listen2planes display client